OpenMDAO/OpenMDAO/openmdao/docs/features/solvers/ls_backtracking.rst

 even to an area where the residual norm is worse than the initial point.
 Specifying a line_search can help alleviate these problems and improve robustness of your Newton solve.

-There are three different backtracking line-search algorithms in OpenMDAO:
+There are two different backtracking line-search algorithms in OpenMDAO:

 BoundsEnforceLS
   Only checks bounds and backtracks to point that satisfies them.

-FlatLS
-  Checks bounds and backtracks to point that satisfies them.
-From there, further backtracking is performed until the termination criteria are satisfied; these criteria include a relative and absolute tolerance and an iteration maximum.

 ArmijoGoldsteinLS
   Checks bounds and backtracks to point that satisfies them.
 From there, further backtracking is performed until the termination criteria are satisfied.
-  The main termination criteria is the AmijoGoldstein condition, which checks for a sufficient decrease from the initial point by measuring the slope.
+  The main termination criteria is the Amijo-Goldstein condition, which checks for a sufficient decrease from the initial point by measuring the slope.
 There is also an iteration maximum.

 The following examples use a Newton solver on a component `ImplCompTwoStates` with an implicit output 'z' that has an upper bound of 2.5 and a lower bound of 1.5.
-This example shows how to specify a line search (which in this case is the `FlatLS`.):
+This example shows how to specify a line search (which in this case is the `AmijoGoldsteinLS`.):

 .. embed-test::
     openmdao.solvers.tests.test_ls_backtracking.TestFeatureLineSearch.test_feature_boundscheck_basic